xledbd/userinfo/README.md

 userinfo
 ===

-CLI tool for exporting user information into JSON or CSV format.
+CLI tool for exporting user information into JSON or CSV file.

 ## Usage